watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/text_embedding_deploy_and_use.md

   --start
 ```

-In this example, we are using the `multilingual-e5-small` model which is a multi-lingual mode that supports text embeddings in 100 languages.
+In this example, we are using the `multilingual-e5-small` model which is a multi-lingual model that supports text embeddings in 100 languages.
 You can read more about this model [here](https://huggingface.co/intfloat/multilingual-e5-small)

 ## Synchronize your deployed model
 Go to the **Machine Learning > Trained Models** page http://localhost:5601/app/ml/trained_models and synchronize your trained models.
 A warning message is displayed at the top of the page that says "ML job and trained model synchronization required".
 Follow the link to "Synchronize your jobs and trained models."
 Then click Synchronize.